from a spontaneous rally of riders meeting at Newlands Corner, just

 and are in CD format.

 site uses Portable Document Format (PDF) files.
 To view PDF files, you

 will need a PDF reader installed on your computer.
 If you don't have a

-PDF reader installed on your computer you can download
+PDF reader installed on your computer you can download one free from

 Free Acrobat Reader